Habiba1231313/Library-Management-System-G1/README.md

 - Ashely
 - Asmaa

 ## How to Run
-Import the project into Eclipse or IntelliJ with JavaFX SDK configured.
+import the project into Eclipse or IntelliJ with JavaFX SDK configured.